8ta4/say/DONTREADME.md

 If you're interested in documenting everything, you might consider recording video.
 However, this comes with its own risks, such as accidentally capturing footage when you're nude.

-The weakest link could be Deepgram as "[Deepgram holds audio data for as long as necessary](https://help.deepgram.com/hc/en-us/articles/6126293557399-Data-Security-Privacy-FAQ#:~:text=Deepgram%20holds%20audio%20data%20for%20as%20long%20as%20necessary)" , but who knows what that means.

 ## Segmentation

 ### Line